simonvc/mondo-python/README.md

 2. edit the config.json-editMe-
     enter your API credentials in that file
-    (you can also put your account details there as defaults) rename it config.json
+    (you can also put your account details there as defaults)
+3. save / rename it config.json and save in same dir as mondo.py
-3. Use the SDK for fun and profit
+3. Use the SDK for fun, profit, and global domination

 ## How do I load the SDK

-If you have your API credentials in config.json and your account email address and password you can just do this:
+If you have your API credentials in config.json and have included your Mondo account email address and password you can just do this:
 ```
 from mondo import MondoClient
 account = MondoClient()